Welcome to Art at Philadelphia!

 Every student is important.

 No student is more important than anyone else.
-Our goal is to achieve the best education we can.
-To make this happen, we have to obey certain rules.
+My goal is to achieve the best education for each child.
+To make this happen, students have to obey certain rules.
 This means students will have to behave in a certain way so that each person gets the best education possible.

 Below are the basic rules that everyone must follow.
 Failure to follow these rules will result in discipline.
 Success in following these rules will lead to everyone’s success.